-- Better ad quality: Use of OpenRTB allows demand partners to include creative ad content along with their bids, so that ad quality standards can be proactively applied to prevent poorly conceived content slipping through.
+- Better ad quality: Use of OpenRTB allows demand partners to include creative ad content along with their bids so that ad quality standards can be proactively applied to prevent poorly conceived content from slipping through.

 - Better user experience: With faster integrations, downloads are faster and bids don’t get stuck en route to the browser, minimizing frustration for all and leading to higher publisher yields.

 - Efficient video ad processing: “Client-side header bidding is dead on arrival for video … it’s an outdated mode,” states Leah Brite, director of product marketing for online video advertising marketplace Spotx.
 “To handle the hefty weight of video and take advantage of modern technology, video header bidding should be executed server-side.”

 On the negative side, some publishers see server-side methodology as less transparent than header-side, since they must trust one vendor to round up bids and run auctions fairly.

 “While code run on the browser is visible to all, what happens on the server is invisible to both the publisher and the buyers,” advises Sarah Sluis on Adexchanger.com.
 “It’s possible auctions could be conducted in a way where one demand partner gets preference or a final look.
 Or data could be leaked or hidden fees could be taken.”
 Sluis also describes the cookie-matching process as complex, noting that it can favor vendors who own server-to-server connections.